k-arthik-r/Empathia/README.md

 ## Setup

 ### Database
-Use the Database Configuration File to Setup all the Collections with the name given in the Document.
+Use the below configurations for MongoDB
 <br>
 - Database Name: Chatbot
 - Total Number of Collections: 2